JaegyuDev/fabric-template/README.md

 I'd replace `JaegyuDev/fabric-template` with your own template repo.

+## Tests
+To enable tests you'll need to uncomment some lines in the `build.gradle` file.
+They are already marked, you just need to find them.

 ## Notes
 This isn't meant to be used by others.
 It can however be used as a reference -or directly- to create your own templates.
 Simply change the paths under `src/` and the corresponding fields in `src/main/resources/fabric.mod.json`.